fluxcd/website/content/en/docs/migration/flux-v1-migration.md

+---
-# Migrate from Flux v1 to v2
+title: "Migrate from Flux v1 to v2"
+linkTitle: "Migrate from Flux v1"
+weight: 10
+---

 This guide walks you through migrating from Flux v1 to v2.
 Read the [FAQ](../faq/index.md) to find out what differences are between v1 and v2.